wp-plugins/burnzone-commenting/readme.txt

 5. The dark theme

 == Changelog ==

+= 0.8.3 =
+* Fixed a bug with comment migration from Wordpress to BurnZone.

 = 0.8.2 =
 * Added support for BurnZone forum integration.
 Users can select one page to embed their forums into and the plugin will not add comments to that page.